Skip to content

 The obvious reason to keep fuel in your car is so you're never stuck at the side of the road because you ran empty.
 There are other reasons to follow this advice, however.

-Over time, you can get a build up of debris at the bottom of your fuel tank.
-When the tank is close to empty, the system can draw those sediments in while trying to pick up fuel, potentially causing damage to your fuel pump or other vital engine components.
+Over time, it's natural to get a small build up of sediment at the bottom of your fuel tank.
+When the tank is close to empty, your fuel pump could pull that debris into the system while trying to pick up fuel.
+This could easily damage to your fuel pump or other vital engine components, or block fuel from making it to your engine.

 If you own a diesel vehicle you need to be particularly careful.
 Regularly running a diesel vehicle close to empty means there's a risk the fuel injectors will draw air into the system, which can prevent your engine from turning over.